lukesmmr/prometheus-agent/README.md

 5. **Configure Grafana**

-   - In your Grafana custom instance on the main EC2 instance, add a new data source pointing to the Loki endpoint (e.g., \`http://10.0.1.5:3100\`) so that logs from the agents are visible.
+   - In your Grafana custom instance on the main EC2 instance, ensure your Loki data source is properly configured.
+   - Set up your reverse proxy to forward requests from `https://your-domain.com/loki/api/v1/push` to your Loki instance.
+   - Configure basic authentication in your reverse proxy to match the credentials used in the promtail configuration.
    - Also add your node-exporter endpoints (using the private IPs of your agents) as metrics sources if needed.

 ## Notes & Considerations

 - **Simplicity:** This solution emphasizes a simple codebase to reduce overhead and maintenance complexity.
+- **Security:** Logs are transmitted securely over HTTPS with basic authentication.
 - **Security Groups:** Double-check that the security groups for your EC2 instances allow the required traffic between agents and the main Grafana/Loki instance.
 - **Customization:** Feel free to expand the promtail \`scrape_configs\` if you need to include additional log paths.
-- **Environment Variable Processing:**
+- **Environment Variable Processing:** Promtail is configured with `-config.expand-env=true` to support environment variable substitution.
-  Ensure that if your Promtail container does not support environment variable substitution natively, you preprocess `promtail-config.yaml` using a tool like `envsubst`.

 ## Troubleshooting

-- If logs are not showing up in Grafana, first ensure that the main instance's Loki endpoint is accessible from the agent (try curling \`http://<MAIN_INSTANCE_PRIVATE_IP>:3100/loki/api/v1/push\` from the agent).
+- If logs are not showing up in Grafana, ensure that:
+  - Your reverse proxy is correctly forwarding requests to Loki
+  - The basic auth credentials are correct
+  - Your domain is properly configured with valid TLS certificates
 - Use \`docker logs\` to review individual service logs.
 - Verify that Docker volumes are correctly mounted and that your log paths exist on the host.